-There has been an increased focus on heart disease awareness and prevention for women within the medical community of late.
-While it remains the number one killer of both sexes, recent data shows that a male’s risk of dying from heart disease has declined over the past few decades, yet the same is not true for females.
+The medical community continues to increase its focus on heart disease awareness and prevention for women.
+And that’s a good thing.
+While heart disease remains the number one killer of both sexes, recent data shows that a male’s risk of dying from heart disease has declined.
+But the same is not true for females.
+And that’s one reason why I strongly encourage women to watch their blood pressure.

 Hypertension, also known as high blood pressure, continues to be one of the leading causes of heart disease in our country.
 There’s a misconception that hypertension is more common in men.
 The statistics are actually fairly even, with 1 in 3 of all U.S. adults having high blood pressure.
 Young men tend to have high blood pressure more frequently than young women, but starting at age 55 a woman’s likelihood of having high blood pressure actually rises more sharply.